Fundamental Concepts in Physiology Relevant to Endurance Training.

 To understand endurance training it is important to have an understanding of some basic physiological concepts.
 Five of these principles are:

 VO2Max refers to the maximum amount of oxygen you can take in, transport and use when working flat out.
-In endurance sports, VO2Max is often referred to as a “pre-requisite” for good performance – ie it does not determine good performance but is necessary for good performance.
+In endurance sports, people often refer to VO2Max as a ‘pre-requisite’ for good performance – in other words, it does not determine good performance but is necessary for it.
 VO2Max is expressed in millilitres of oxygen absorbed per kilogram of bodyweight per minute. (mls.kg-1.min-1).
 In body weight supported sports such as cycling and rowing VO2Maxis expressed in litres per minute (l.min-1)

 Peter Nowill (pictured) has one of the highest VO2 Max’s ever tested at the QAS.
 (He was a very successful 3000m Steeple Chaser and Marathon runner.

 Lactate threshold (LT)